hashicorp/terraform-provider-azurerm/internal/services/netapp/README.md

 - New tests failing should not be accepted.

+- For Azure NetApp Files, some features are highly dependent on specific regions, that's why for some acceptance tests, we will see regions defined there instead of for example `data.Locations.Primary` within the templates, this is expected and should not be changed.

 ## Polling functions

 - Some Netapp resources requires an extra type of polling mechanism.
 For example: